Steadily building up its handsome property practice, Tanfield has a no-nonsense expansion blueprint.

 “It's a particularly logic-focused area.”

-It's also important to gel with the culture Tanfield has established: Dan Dovar tells us: “We're a sociable set and look for personalities that fit with that.”
-Our inside sources explained “the culture here is friendly and straightforward.
+It's also important to gel with the culture Tanfield has established.
+Director of pupillage Dan Dovar tells us: “We're a sociable set and look for personalities that fit with that.”
+Our inside sources explained: “The culture here is friendly and straightforward.
 There's nothing pretentious about Tanfield, but you've got to pull your weight when it comes to the work.”
-That said, pupils stick to a fairly strict 9am to 6pm working day, and “there's a brilliant rule” to keep eager beavers from working too hard: “you're not allowed into the building before 8.30am, and have to leave before lock up at 7pm, so there's no temptation to stay too late.”
+That said, pupils stick to a fairly strict 9am to 6pm working day, and “there's a brilliant rule” to keep eager beavers from working too hard: “You're not allowed into the building before 8.30am, and have to leave before lock-up at 7pm, so there's no temptation to stay too late.”
 Members unwind and chew the fat at weekly 5pm Friday drinks, while juniors often organise their own curry nights.
 And although this is by some measures a Chancery set, “there's no chambers tea or anything like that.”

 Tanfield of dreams